Signs & Symptoms of Labor & When to See a Doctor?

 Labour marks the beginning of your journey as a parent, and it’s only a short while before you get to hold your little one in your arms.
 By the end of the 9-months of pregnancy, most women can’t wait for this next step, when their body signals that the baby is on his way out.
 Before you prepare yourself to grab your hospital bag, it’s essential to make sure you are experiencing the actual symptoms of labour, as you might also be prone to false labour signs.
 Your body prepares itself for the upcoming labour, and thus you may confuse it with active labour.
 In the following article, we shall acquaint you with the signs of labour and what you should do when you experience them.

 Video: 8 Signs and Symptoms of Labour You Should Look Out For

 What are the Early Signs of Labour?

-If you are worried whether what you are experiencing is early labour, you may look out for the following first signs of labour:
+If you are worried whether what you are experiencing are early labor symptoms, look out for these initial signs of labour:

 1. You Experience Leakage or Discharge

-If you notice any fluid or blood leaking from your vagina or you notice a different colour discharge (brownish or reddish), you should call your doctor right away.
-You may have lost your mucous plug that covers your cervix.
+If you notice any fluid or blood leaking from your vaginal area, or you notice a different colour discharge (brownish or reddish), you should call your doctor right away.
+You may have lost the mucus plug that covers your cervix.